aleksanderkot00/Online-Sports-Betting-Front/README.md

 ## DEMO

-[Demo of this application connected with back-end]().
+[Demo of this application connected with back-end](https://osb-front.herokuapp.com/).
 To use it register or use user:

 email: user@user
 password: user

+It will take a while before front-end and back-end will be loaded.

 ## HOW TO RUN